dylanlee/dylanlee.github.io/_pages/dunes.md

   image: /assets/images/DuneTransitionPic.png
 ---

-In this project we examine a rare example of a spatial “desertification gradient” at White Sands New Mexico, where active sand dunes slow down and are colonized by plants over a short distance.
+The picture above shows one example of the myriad of different shapes that dunes can take as they migrate along a dune field in response to wind.
+In this project we examine a rare example of a spatial “desertification gradient” at White Sands, New Mexico to study how dunes change shape.
+At White Sands active sand dunes slow down and are colonized by plants over a short distance.
 We show how plants stabilize dunes, by both slowing them down and changing their shape.

 This is important because sand dunes stabilized by vegetation can be suddenly re-activated due to climate or land-use change, with catastrophic consequences for surrounding communities.
 These findings are also relevant for rivers and coastal dune settings.